jullienl/jullienl.github.io/_posts/2024-11-14-PowerShell-library-for-HPE-GreenLake..md

 Connect-HPEGL -Credential $credentials -Workspace "YourWorkspaceName"
 ```

 If you don't have a workspace yet, use:

 ```sh
 Connect-HPEGL -Credential $credentials
 ```

+ > **Note**: You do not need an existing HPE GreenLake workspace to connect.
+You can create a new workspace after your first connection using the `New-HPEGLWorkspace` cmdlet.

 If you have multiple workspaces assigned to your account and are unsure which one to connect to, use: